jlesage/docker-crashplan/README.md

 ### Inotify's Watch Limit

-If CrashPlan exceeds inotify's max watch limit, real-time file watching cannot work properly and the inotify watch limit needs to be increased on the **host**.
+If CrashPlan exceeds inotify's max watch limit, real-time file watching cannot work properly and the inotify watch limit needs to be increased on the **host**, not the container.

 For more details, see the CrashPlan's [Linux real-time file watching errors] article.

+#### Synology

+On Synology NAS, the instuctions provided by the article mentioned in the previous section apply, except that the inotify's max watch limit must be set in `/etc.defaults/sysctl.conf` (instead of `/etc/sysctl.conf`) to make the setting permanent.

+**NOTE**: After an upgrade of the DSM software, verify that the content of the file has not been overwritten.

 ### Connection Between Computers